Cli4d/Git-Ready-Software-Dev-Tooling-with-Git-GitHub-and-Open-Source/Games/Vision-Board.md

 ```

 ### Step 4: Add memes/images
-Using Giphy, find memes/images that represent your team's goals for Game of Learners.
+Using Giphy, find memes/images that represent your team's goals for.

 Each team member should add their memes/images to the vision_board.md file in the repository using the following markdown format: